m-l-1/Getting-and-Cleaning-Data-Wearable-computing/README.md

         coln<-gsub("-Y$"," y direction ",coln)
         coln<-gsub("-Z$"," z direction ",coln)
         ```
-        Note that a string trim and substitution of spaces by underscore is also done to produce tody variable names
+        Note that a string trim followed by substitution of spaces by underscore is also done to produce tidy variable names

       5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.